-Dive into your future career in one of the best spots on the planet—Sydney, Australia.
-On Intern in Australia, we’ll tailor your internship placement to match your career goals, interests, and skills.
-Not sure how long to live “down under?”
-You can choose an 8 or 12-week internship.
-Live the “work hard, play hard” mentality.
+Develop professionally and experience the wonders of Sydney!
+Our Intern in Australia program has amazing field flexibility and abundant adventure opportunities within reach to keep you busy.
+During Intern in Australia, you’ll find that our internships are customized to match your interests and your desired length of stay in Australia.
+Internships last a minimum of eight weeks, but we encourage you to stay as long as you can to absorb the “work hard, play hard” Aussie mentality.
 While Australians take their workday quite seriously, they’re also serious about living the good life.
 Join your new friends to cheer on an Aussie Rules Football match, hang out in a local pub, or snorkel the Great Barrier Reef with other interns.

 - GPA Requirement